-Orkla's value statement, Goals and Values, establishes environment, health and safety (EHS) as one of the Group's main value drivers.
+Environment, health and safety (EHS) has been established as one of the Group's fundamentals, an integral and essential part of the way we do our business.
 Our vision of zero harm defines an objective that all our employees must strive to achieve.

 A safe working environment for employees, contract workers and suppliers is a fundamental prerequisite for sustainable value creation.
 Orkla has undertaken to operate in compliance with the principles enshrined in the UN Global Compact, and will conduct itself with respect and awareness of its responsibility for people, society and the environment in all fields and in all parts of the world.

 Purposeful focus on improving our EHS performance is crucial to achieving safe, efficient operations, and continuous efforts are made to bring home the importance of EHS in every part of our organisation.
 There is a close correlation between a good EHS performance and value creation.
 Our employees are our most important resource for achieving our vision of zero harm.